manuelesvi/Literatura/Ayn Rand/Notes.md

 ---

-# Chapter 4 - The Immovable Movers
+## Chapter IV - The Immovable Movers

 > She felt a dim touch of anxiety.
 She was back from a trip to the plant of the United Locomotive Works in New Jersey, where she had gone to see the president of the company in person.
 She had learned nothing: neither the reason for the delays nor any indication for the date when the Diesel engines would be produced.
 The president of the company had talked to her for two hours.
 But none of his answers had connected to any of her questions.
 His manner had conveyed a peculiar note of condescending reproach whenever she attempted to make the conversation specific, as if she were giving proof of ill-breeding by breaking some unwritten code known to everyone else. [^39]